When used properly, you – and not just the DMV – can also use a DME to:

 - whether the condition is temporary or permanent,

-- the number of miles the person drives,
+- the number of miles you drive,

-- the area in which the motorist travels.4
+- the area in which you travel.4

 The California Vehicle Code authorizes the department to:

-- suspend a person's driving privileges, and
+- suspend your driving privileges, and

 - do so for reasons relating to physical or mental conditions.5